Vibe-Inc/Super-ultra-project/README.md

 ## License

-This repository does not include a license file—add one if you plan to publish or share broadly.
+This repository does not include a license file.